|

 gun that could be mass produced in home workshops.
 The result was a design by

 Shepherd and Turpin at Enfield, hence the name STEN.
-Though crude and suffering from
+It was a gross and crude

 magazine defects that were never fully corrected, the STEN was dirt cheap to make and its